emartin43/bev_byte/README.md

 ## Bev's Byte 2 -- Sentiment Analysis of "Into the Wild"

 ### My goal for this project:
+My motivation for this project was two-fold.
+Firstly, I am a big fan of Jon Krakauer, and one of my favorite books of his is "Into the Wild".
+Secondly, I wanted to try something creating something with R that I had never done before.
+This project, therefore, is the marriage of my personal and professional interests.
+I had read an article touting how cool it can be to run a sentiment analysis on different types of media, and because sentinment analysis is something that I was new to before this project, I decided to give it a go in this rendition of Bev's Byte.
+I initially thought to analyze the script of the "Into the Wild" movie, but I thought that the book would have more dialogue and vocabularly to work with than the movie.
+I found a pdf of the book through the Internet and converted it to a text file.

 ### What I learned from this project: